 The assessment includes several key points designed to help you make decisions around energy efficiency in the property.
 These include:

 - An estimation of the potentially used energy, which is created by assessors using specialist government-backed software to look at previous energy usage and existing systems, such as the boiler and the level of glazing on the windows.

 - The cost of fuel is an idea of how much it costs to heat and add power to the property in its current state.

 - A list of potential savings that can be made if the steps towards enhanced energy efficiency are made.

 - A report on CO₂ emissions.

 It also lists information about the assessor and contact details if you have any questions or complaints about the EPC summary.

 Do I have to implement the suggestions made?

-You don’t have to act on the suggestions made in the EPC.
-However, if you do introduce some upgrades to your lighting, water and heating systems, you could find that the energy efficiency of the property significantly improves.
+You don't have to act on the suggestions made in the EPC.
+However, if you do introduce some upgrades to your lighting, water, and heating systems, you could find that the property's energy efficiency significantly improves.

 The EPC will also include an estimated rating for your next EPC assessment, should you implement the measures suggested – and all of this can have a positive impact on fuel bills.